code-master-7/Code-master-7/README.md

 <h2 align="left">I'm Nimesh, an IT student passionate about continuous learning.
-Proficient in Java, I've crafted multiple Android projects using PHP, Firebase, and SQLite.</h2>
+Proficient in Java, I've crafted multiple Android projects and also worked in PHP, Firebase, and SQLite.</h2>

 ###